icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 </details>

 ## What's next?
-Some specific use cases can bring you some questions: what happens if Daenaerys lost her RSA Keypair?
+Some specific use cases can bring you some questions: what happens if John lost her RSA Keypair?
-What happens if Daenaerys would like to start your app on another device?
+What happens if John would like to start your app on another device?

 All those questions are answered in the children pages of this tutorial.